Hunting & Trapping

 Although DEP no longer issues separate Hunting Tags and DEP Access Permits are no longer required on “Public Access Areas,” DEP Access Permits are still required on those properties posted with signs that read “Entry by Permit”.
 Because other restrictions may exist on New York City water supply lands, all hunters and trappers are encouraged to familiarize themselves with DEP’s Rules for the Recreational Use of Water Supply Lands and Water.

 Hunting on City-owned lands generally begins each fall on September 1 (the first day of squirrel season) and ends at the close of spring turkey season on May 31.
-Interested hunters should refer to the List of Recreation Areas and Use Designations for specific DEP properties that are available for hunting during specific seasons.
+Interested hunters should refer to Open Recreation Areas and Use Designations by County for specific DEP properties that are available for hunting during specific seasons.

-Trapping is only allowed on Public Access Areas and tappers must possess a valid New York State trapping license and follow all applicable New York State trapping regulations, including species restrictions and seasons.
+Trapping is only allowed on Public Access Areas and trappers must possess a valid New York State trapping license and follow all applicable New York State trapping regulations, including species restrictions and seasons.

 Quality Deer Management (QDM)